Three-point field goal: Three-point revolution

 In the NBA, attempting three-point field goals has become increasingly frequent in the modern day, particularly from mid-2015 onwards.
-The increase in latter years has been attributed to two-time NBA MVP Stephen Curry, who is credited with revolutionizing the game by inspiring teams to regularly employ the three-point shot as part of their winning strategy.
+The increase in latter years has been attributed to two-time NBA MVP Stephen Curry, who is credited with revolutionizing the game by inspiring teams to more heavily employ the three-point shot as part of their winning strategy, as well as shoot from well beyond the arc.

 Curry is the NBA's all-time leading scorer in three-point field goals made and is ranked highest in "Off Ball" average attention drawn.
 Calculated by the average attention each player receives as the total amount of time guarded by each defensive player divided by the total time playing, Curry's was ranked at 1.064, with Kevin Durant coming in second at 1.063, in a 2015 study.